andre-st/goodreads-www/README.md

 ## Basic ideas
 - [responsive](https://en.wikipedia.org/wiki/Responsive_web_design), transactional [landing page](https://en.wikipedia.org/wiki/Landing_page)
+- static website so I can easily host this on GitHub
+  - form submission is supported by external free services
 - right side of the page:
   - minimal design form
   - problem and solution statement
+  - privacy notice and consent (GDPR)
 - left side of the page:
   - slightly animated slides help users understand the form
   - where do they find the info they have to input and how does the service or notifications mail look like